heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 For example, given a `TimeTable` like the one above, the important entries for adding all repeated stop times are the first, second and third entries.
-The second one marks the lower bound, from which to add the repeating stop times.
+The first one marks the lower bound, from which to add the repeating stop times.
-The amount that each new entry will need to be shifted by is taken from the third entry, the actual repeat entry.
-The fourth entry marks the upper bound.\
+The amount that each new entry will need to be shifted by is taken from the second entry, the actual repeat entry.
+The third entry marks the upper bound.\
-After creating the stop times for the second and fourth entry, we iteratively create new stop times, each being shifted by the number of minutes.
+After creating the stop times for the second and fourth entry, we iteratively create new stop times, each being shifted by the number of minutes, until we reach the upper bound, at which point we stop and go to the next entry.

-#### Existing GTFS-files
+### Existing GTFS-files

 Before creating either the `agency.txt` or the `stops.txt`, the output directory is checked for those those files.
 If either exists, it will be used to